Birds

 Image by Wikimedia

-These are named for the red wing coverts, lives in South America.
+These are named for the red wing coverts, live in South America.
 It is the smallest species of macaw with a length ranging between 30-35 cm.
 The bird is native to the savannah, swamplands, and tropical lowland habitats.
-Moreover, the red-shouldered Macaw has two subspecies, the Hahn’s and the noble macaw.
+Moreover, the red-shouldered Macaw has two subspecies, the Hahn’s and the noble Macaw.

 Yellow or Golden Collared Macaw